 Penang Airport located about 30 minutes drive by taxi or about an hour by bus, offers a few budget carriers such as Air Asia and Firefly who both operate flights to Thailand.

-Air Asia operate regular flights from Penang to Bangkok.
+Air Asia operates regular flights from Penang to Bangkok.

-Firefly also fly to Koh Samui, Krabi and Phuket.
+Firefly also flies to Koh Samui, Krabi and Phuket.